zabbix/zabbix/templates/net/generic_snmp/README.md

-# Network Generic Device SNMP
+# Template Net Network Generic Device SNMP

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.0
 Use this template if you can't find the template for specific vendor or device family.

 ## Setup